-Teach Plus recruits and selects New Mexico Teaching Policy Fellows from across the state to participate in a selective cohort experience.
-You will become part of a larger movement of teacher leadership while learning how to mobilize your peers around critical issues impacting students and the teaching profession.
-Teach Plus will work to bridge the gap between teachers and key stakeholders and policymakers in New Mexico.
+Teach Plus recruits and selects New Mexico Teaching Policy Fellows from across the state to participate in the cohort experience.
+Fellows become part of a larger movement of teacher leadership and help mobilize their peers around top issues impacting the teaching profession in New Mexico.
+Teach Plus works with key stakeholders and policymakers to join the conversation.

 Nationally and locally, Teach Plus Policy Fellows have: